 At St Catherine’s School we welcome international students, and celebrate the diversity and global influences which they bring to our community.

 We are committed to maintaining a balance of students across different regions and encourage an equally diverse international community.
-We have international students from China, Malaysia, Thailand, South Korea, Hong Kong, Singapore, Brunei and Indonesia.
+Our international students from China, Malaysia, Thailand, South Korea, Hong Kong, Singapore, Brunei and Indonesia bring deep cultural enrichment, language learning and global perspectives to our School community.

 Boarding at St Catherine’s School provides our girls with a safe and comfortable living environment.
 They have the opportunity to make friends with girls from across Australia and around the world.
 Take a virtual tour of our fully renovated, National Trust-listed Victorian mansion providing a comfortable and unique home environment to our community of girls.